zaracooper/blog/content/posts/go-module-tidbits.md

 `GOSUMDB` | Controls which checksum database the go command should use or whether or not to use a checksum database. | - Name of the checksum database with an optional public key and URL<br>-  `off` to disallow checksum database consultation. | `GOSUMDB=`<br>`sum.privateorg.com`<br>`+<publickey> `<br>`https://sum.privateorg.com`

 ## Conclusion
 Modules have vastly simplified dependency management in Go.
-It's important to have a detailed understanding of how they work in order to take advantage of all the features they provide.
-It's my hope that this article provided some useful information to gophers who are new to modules.
+It's important to have a detailed understanding of how they work to take advantage of all the features they provide.
+I hope that this article provided some useful information to gophers who are new to modules.

 ---